theGeekist/stars/README.md

 ### Categorisation and Policy

 Categorisation converts list criteria into structured prompts.
 Each repo receives a score and rationale per list.
 A simple explicit policy turns scores into suggested add/remove/review actions.
 The plan is reported before any changes are applied.

-**New: Curation Mode** - When enabled, repositories manually added to GitHub lists are protected from automatic removal, allowing AI-driven additions while preserving human curation decisions.
-Configure via `--respect-curation` CLI flag or `policy` parameter in the API.

 ### Topic Enrichment